TimothyEBaldwin/RO_cvs2git1/README.md

  ## Problems

- * Some versions are untagged in CVS and therefore missing, the provided script `add_missing_cvs_tags` will add the required tags to CVS.
+ * Some versions are untagged in CVS and therefore missing, the provided script `add_missing_cvs_tags` will add the required tags to CVS, which a comlicated and error prone task to update.
  * `castle/RiscOS/Utilities/Release/builder` is omitted because the CVS repository is corrupt.
  * `castle/RiscOS/Utilities/Release/crc32` is omitted because there is no `VersionNum` file.
  * Git commit hashes are not stable between versions of this converter.
  * It is slow, especially `--unified` mode.
+ * It omits the pre-srccommit history.

  ## Todo